Faqs About Birds Of Eden

 Yes, at Birds of Eden, we have easy access ramps for wheelchairs and we provide wheelchairs (to use) at our sanctuary for the elderly and visitors who walk with difficulty.
 It is always better to pre-arrange the use of our wheelchairs, so please email Lara firstname.lastname@example.org for assistance.

 What else can I do near Birds of Eden?

-You can bungy jump, abseil, go tubing, do a canopy tour, whale watch, hike, shop, horse ride, surfing, see the big 5, abseiling, sky dive, or you can relax on the beach.
+You can bungy jump, abseil, go tubing, do a canopy tour, whale watch, hike, visit the donkey sanctuary, kayak, shop, horse ride, surfing, see the big 5, abseiling, sky dive, or you can relax on the beach.
 There is too much to do to list.
 Please email Lara for assistance.

 What do the birds eat?
 Is there enough food in the forest for them?
 And where do you get all the bird food from?

 The birds cannot live off the berries and grubs they find in the forest.
 There are feeding platforms throughout the forest for the birds of Birds of Eden.
 A variety of chopped fruits, nuts, seeds and vegetables are laid out each day.
 Most birds do forage through the forest eating leaves, seeds and insect prey, but 99.9% of the food they consume we supply.
 Our annual sanctuary food bill exceeds 1 million rand.

 Part of the visitor fee funds the buying of the food from various local outlets.
 Don’t fool yourself to think they eat food which is past its sell by date.
 The food our birds eat is the same fruit, vegetable, nuts etc. that you would purchase for yourself.